Empowering First-Year Computer Science Ph.D. Students to Create a Culture that Values Community and Mental Health: Conclusion

-\paragraph{Conclusion} In this paper, we describe a new initiative at our institution to address Ph.D.~mental health via a mandatory, year-long seminar targeting entering CS doctoral students that aims to empower students to create a more inclusive and supportive culture around them.
-The seminar does this by building resilience in students as researchers by (1) increasing their self-regulatory competence (SRC) via skill-building practice, and (2) teaching them to proactively examine academic cultural values and participate in shaping them.
+In this paper, we describe a new initiative at our institution to address Ph.D.~mental health via a mandatory, year-long seminar that targets entering CS students that aims to empower students to create a more inclusive and supportive culture around them.
+The seminar does this by building resilience in students as researchers by (1) increasing their self-regulatory competence (SRC) via skill-building practice, and (2) teaching them to proactively examine cultural values in academia and to participate in shaping them.
 A qualitative evaluation of the seminar indicates that students improved in both areas.

 \begin{acks} We thank Eura Shin and Weiwei Pan for feedback on this manuscript.
-We thank the following individuals for helpful discussions and insights throughout the development of the seminar: Barbara Grosz, David Brooks, Finale Doshi-Velez, Isaac Lage, Krzysztof Gajos, Lillian Pentecost, Margo Seltzer, Sam Hsia, Udit Gupta, Weiwei Pan, and Zana Buçinca. \end{acks}
+We thank the following individuals for helpful discussions and insights throughout the development of the seminar: Barbara Grosz, David Brooks, Finale Doshi-Velez, Isaac Lage, Krzysztof Gajos, Lillian Pentecost, Margo Seltzer, Sam Hsia, Udit Gupta, Weiwei Pan, and Zana Buçinca.
+Lastly, we thank our students in the '21-'22 academic year for their continued and thoughtful engagement with the seminar and survey. \end{acks}